ZDENKO KOS MSc MEc BScEcon(Hons) MBA

 During his student days, Kos was a contributor to Mladina [23] – a youth led sociopolitical publication that helped spark the dissolution of Yugoslavia.

-Kos undertook his military service as reservist for Yugoslav Army.
-As high-ranking officer for counterespionage and intelligence, in 1990 Kos was ordered to retrieve the papers authorising the attack by the Yugoslav Army on the Republic of Slovenia.
-This revealed the order was signed by Dr Janez Drnovsek (at the time the president of Yugoslavia and subsequently Prime Minster and then President of Slovenia) [10].
+Kos undertook his military service as reservist for Yugoslav People's Army.
+As high-ranking officer for counterespionage and intelligence of Yugoslav People's Army, in 1990 Kos was ordered to retrieve the papers authorising the attack by the Yugoslav Army on the Republic of Slovenia.
+This revealed the order was signed by Dr Janez Drnovšek (at the time the president of Yugoslavia and subsequently Prime Minster and then President of Slovenia) [25][25a].
 The Yugoslav Army attacked Slovenia at the end of June 1991.
-Kos, who was a supporter of Janez Jansa (Prime Minister of Slovenia 2004-08, 12-13, 20-22 [11]), was subsequently accused of profiting from arms deals during the war in the Balkans, with no evidence offered.
+Kos, who was a supporter of Janez Janša (Prime Minister of Slovenia 2004-08, 2012-2013, 2020-2022 [26][26a], was subsequently accused of profiting from arms deals during the war in the Balkans, with no evidence offered.

 From 1998-2016, rumours appeared in the Slovenian press about Kos being on Interpol's list for fraudulent business activities, mainly in the UK.
 The newspapers Dnevnik [27], Slovenske Novice, and several other reported that Kos was found guilty at Northampton District Court.